jtlapp/electron-affinity/README.md

 IPC via simple method calls in Electron

-_WORK IN PROGRESS_

-I'm finishing up the documentation.
-The code is complete and fully tested.
+_I'm finishing up the documentation.
+The code is complete and fully tested._

 ## Introduction